LSSTDESC/txpipe-docker/README.md

 at NERSC and elsewhere.

-You don't need to run anything from this repo yourself - Joe does that for you and pushes things to NERSC.
+You don't need to run anything from this repo yourself - Joe does that for you and pushes things to docker hub NERSC.

+You just need to run the commands described below to access these tools.

 Installing
 ----------